adamshaylor/auto-form-polyfill/README.md

 	// The more fields there are to poll, the bigger this number should be
 	pollingIntervalMs: 100,

-	// The change event refers specifically to user - in the case of autofill/autocomplete, it's open to interpretation
+	// The change event refers specifically to user input - in the case of autofill/autocomplete, it's open to interpretation
 	eventsToTrigger: ['input', 'change']

 });